supersharmapunit/Emotion-Music-Recommend/README.md

 Recommending music based on your facial expressions using FER 2013 dataset

 # Project Description:
 The project employs an emotion recognition model trained on the FER 2013 dataset, capable of identifying seven different emotions in real-time video feed captured from a webcam.
 Based on the identified emotion, the app recommends a playlist of songs that match the user's emotional state.
-The recommended songs are displayed on the screen using a Neumorphism UI design for the website.
+The recommended songs are displayed on the screen using a Modern UI design for the website.
 This allows the user to choose and listen to music that fits their emotional state, enhancing their mood and overall well-being.

 # Features:
 - Real time expression detection and song recommendations.